acrocat/EverLayout/docs/reading.md

 See [Writing Sublayouts](writing.md#sublayouts)

-Sub-layouts can be access like so:
+Sub-layouts can be accessed like so:

 ```
 	let subLayout = self.layout?.getSubLayout("sublayout-name")
 ```

-`subLayout` is just another instance of EverLayout but its layout data is just that of this sub-layout.
+`subLayout` is just another instance of EverLayout.

 Sub-layouts can be made effective when used with [Data Injection](writing.md#data-injection) and [View Environment](#view-environments).